Paul2022-7584/filesystem_simulator.py/README.md

 2. 'mkdir [directory_name]' : Creates a new directory in the current directory.
 3. 'cd ..' : Use to move to the parent directory.
 4. 'touch [file_name]' : Creates a new file in the current directory.
-5. 'exit' : Exits the application
+5. 'exit' : Exits the application.

 (DO NOT INCLUDE THE APOSTROPHES)

 Example Usage: